Ergodicity in the linked twist map with oppositely oriented shears: Proof of Theorem 1:

 \item In the first case, referring to \cref{fig:inksone}, if the segment $\li{PQ}$ intersects either one of the `vertical' segments $\li{AB},\li{CD}$, then we are done.
-Otherwise, we have the case actually shown in the figure.
+Otherwise, we have the case actually shown in \cref{fig:inksone}.
 In this case, we have the point $C$ is above the point $Q$ on the right edge of $S$ and the point $P$ is above $A$ on the left edge of $S$.
-In this case, the maximum vertical separation between the points $P,Q$ is $(l_1 +l_2)|L_\alpha|$, and this means that
+In this case, considering the slope of $\li{PQ}$ within it's cone it is easy to see that the maximum vertical separation between the points $P,Q$ is $(l_1 +l_2)|L_\alpha|$, and this means that

 From here we get $l_8< l_3 +(l_1 +l_2)|L_\alpha|$ and thus $l_1/|L_\alpha|< (l_1 +2l_2)|L_\alpha|$ from which we get

 Relative to the top edge of $S$, we look at the position of the segment $\li{BC}$.
 Under certain restriction on $\alpha$, we will be able to ensure a vertical segment through $S$ belonging to $\Phi^{m_1}(\gamma^{u}(x))$ for some integer $m_1$.